 An annual employee survey is a useful communications measurement tool, but is it really enough?
+How do you accurately measure internal communication effectiveness?
 Many things change over the course of a year.
 It's also important to understand the impact of specific initiatives and related internal communications throughout the year.
 This guide will help you get started with measuring internal communications in your organization.

 When Should We Measure Internal Communications?